BeratE/pdlibs/ngram/README.md

 -- ..., BLOCK, ATTACK, ATTACK, ATTACK, ATTACK, MOVE, MOVE, MOVE, MOVE, ATTACK { "STANCE": 0.2, "ATTACK": 0.4, "BLOCK": 0.2, "MOVE": 0.2, }
 ```
-From this we can deduce, that the player will attack next with about 80% certainty.
+From this we can deduce, that in the first example, the player will most likely block next.
+The second example is more ambigious.
+Here we could react in 40% of the time to an attack, in 20% of the time expect the player to block, etc.